Purple vegetables are awesome.

 Growing purple vegetables makes for impressive and beautiful harvests.
 Purple vegetables also offer gourmet foodies a chance to explore new creativeness in the kitchen with that bright color.
 There are some purple vegetables that don’t retain that purple color, others do.
 I will make note of that in the purple vegetable lists below.

 - Purple Cauliflower- This year we grew ‘Graffiti’ from West Coast Seeds and it’s a stunner!
 A lot of purple cauliflower will retain purple color when cooked but it does fade and isn’t as bright.

 - Purple Peppers- add another rainbow color to your peppers!
 Stunning mixed with other pepper colors.
 Choose varieties like ‘Purple Beauty’.
 Learn how to grow amazing peppers and see lots of varieties.

 - Purple Kohlrabi- Kohlrabi comes in green or purple varieties (below is ‘Kolibri’ from West Coast Seeds) however it’s only the outside that’s purple, the inside is a light whitish green.
 It’s still a great purple vegetable that sparks curiosity because of its shape!
-Here’s a list of recipes for eating kohl rabi.

 - Purple Sprouting Broccoli– This purple crop can take a long time in the garden and is often overwintered for a spring harvest.
 There are some summer purple varieties like this one from West Coast Seeds that’s a summer sprouting purple broccoli.